 patate arrosto: roast potates.

-patate dolci are sweet potatoes.
+patate dolci are sweet potatoes, which are sometimes called igname as well.
 Italians are rather fond of American sweet potato pie, and they're gradually catching on to other uses for them.

 patate fritte: also used for fries (chips).

 patate 'mpacchiuse: sautéed with red onions, preferably from Tropea; a speciality of Calabria